discordjs/guide/guide/event-handling/README.md

 # Event handling

 Node.js uses an event-driven architecture.
-This makes it possible to execute code when a certain event occurs.
+This makes it possible to execute code when a specific event occurs.
 The discord.js library takes full advantage of this.
 You can visit the [discord.js documentation site](https://discord.js.org/#/docs/main/stable/class/Client) to see the full list of `Client` events.

 Here's the base code we'll be using: